 As a result, Chatham is positioned on the world stage to more effectively raise funds from international investors.
-These funds are required to reapply for the Marine Consent required to give effect to our granted mining permit.
-Our overall objective is the mining of phosphate nodules on the Chatham Rise (offshore New Zealand).
+These funds are required to reapply for the Marine Consent required to give effect to our granted mining permit on the Chatham Rise and to build an international phosphate mining and trading house with a focus on low cadmium, organic phosphate.

-The TSX.V listing in Canada was achieved by means of a merger with dual listed Antipodes Gold Limited ("Antipodes Gold"), which, having sold its Coromandel based gold assets to Newmont New Zealand was a cashed-up shell.
+The TSX.V listing in Canada was achieved by means of a merger with dual listed Antipodes Gold Limited ("Antipodes Gold"), which, having sold its Coromandel based gold assets to Newmont New Zealand, was a cashed-up shell.
 Antipodes Gold consolidated its shares 1 for 10 and then made a one Antipodes share for 65.59 Chatham shares offer.
 That process was complex, highly regulated and took over a year to complete.

 In parallel with that CRP undertook multiple investor roadshows in Europe and Canada and continued to steadily raise working capital from investors there, as well as in New Zealand and Asia.
-CRP has now raised more than \$7.9 million since the Marine Consent was declined in February 2015.
-During this period, the market capitalisation has recovered from \$2.4 million to over a peak of \$10 million and is presently around \$6.2 million on the TSX.V and \$7.5 million on the NZX.
+CRP has now raised more than \$10.9 million since the Marine Consent was declined in February 2015.
+During this period, the market capitalisation has recovered from \$2.4 million to a peak of \$32 million and is presently around \$17.1 million on the TSX.V and \$13.8 million on the NZX.

-The cornerstone investors are based in Australia, Singapore, Germany and Switzerland and together with the CRP management team hold, directly and indirectly, approximately 53% of the company.
+The cornerstone investors are based in Australia, Singapore, Germany and Switzerland and together with the CRP management team hold, directly and indirectly, approximately 22.2% of the company.
 The rest of the shares are held by more than 3,000 shareholders in nine countries.

-CRP is expecting to raise the funds required to complete the Marine Consent reapplication and to cover the costs of the Environmental Protection Authority hearing to be held in 2022.
+CRP is expecting to raise the funds required to complete the Marine Consent reapplication and to cover the costs of the Environmental Protection Authority hearing, either from further share subscriptions or operating cash flows from the Korella or Avenir Makatea projects

-Once the required level of funding has been raised, it is then expected to take 15 months to complete the work required to submit the re-application with a likely submission date in Q1, 2022.
-This would lead to an expected grant date of Q1, 2023 and eventual production in mid to late 2025.
+Once the required level of funding has been raised, it is then expected to take 15 months to complete the work required to submit the re-application with a possible submission date in Q2, 2025.
+This would lead to an expected grant date of Q1, 2026 and eventual production in 2027.